yijiang47/Demographic_influences_on_investment/README.md

 This code is released under the BSD 3-Clause License.
 See the `LICENSE` file for details.

-This code is made publicly available for academic transparency, peer review, and reproducibility of the analyses reported in the associated paper.

-You may view, download, and run the code for non-commercial academic research and reproduction of the results reported in the paper.

 The data used in this study are not included in this repository.